Best growth stocks to watch

 Growth stocks aim to outperform the wider market.
-We explain what you need to know and outline some of the best growth stocks to watch.
+We list five of the best growth shares to watch, selected by their capital gains in 2023.

 What is a growth stock?